daoventures/dao-docs/RINKEBY_CONTRACT.md

 # Introduction to DAO

-### This is Rinkeby Network that used for development and testing purpose only.
+### This is for Rinkeby Network that used for development and testing purpose only.

 DAOventures is a DeFi robo-advisor and automated money manager for decentralized finance (DeFi).
 With smart contracts and automated robo-traders, DAOventures invest in the best performing DeFi assets for most optimized return.